 You can print and copy at the printers located in the Library and level 1 of Graduate House.

-Add credit to your account via the Student Portal ('Accounts' menu tab).
+Add credit to your account via the Student

+Portal ('Accounts' menu tab).

-To photocopy, present your room card or fob at the printer.
+To photocopy, present your access fob to the printer.
 Enter your 6-digit PIN (same as laundry PIN) and press 'next'.
-Press 'use copier' button.
+Press the 'use copier' button.
 To print, visit the WebPrint link (https://monitor.sanctasophiacollege.edu.au/WebPrint) from the Student Portal.
 Enter your Student Number and upload the documents you wish to print.
 Once uploaded, head to a printer to release your print job.
-Tap your access card or fob at the printer and enter your 6-digit PIN.
+Tap your access fob at the printer and enter your 6-digit PIN.